Brazil auto workers march on highway to protest layoffs

 The labor standoff is testing the mettle of President Dilma Rousseff's new economic team, which took charge this month promising to end the cheap credit and tax incentives that have propped up key industries but wrecked government accounts.

-The auto industry contributes a quarter of Brazil's industrial production and its powerful labor unions helped to found the ruling Worker's Party.
+Representatives of the metalworkers union organizing the protest outside Sao Paulo did not respond to requests for comment.

 A Mercedes-Benz representative confirmed its workers were involved in the demonstration, adding that the company recognized their right to protest.
-She said production at its local truck factory was stopped for the day.
+She said production at its local truck factory was stopped.

-Volkswagen reiterated a recent statement that the company urgently needs to reduce costs at its local plant, known as Anchieta.
+Volkswagen reiterated a recent statement that the company urgently needs to reduce costs at its local factory, known as Anchieta.
 Workers there have halted production since Tuesday.

-Ford representatives confirmed a one-day stoppage at the company's factory outside of Sao Paulo as workers participated in the demonstration in what they described as an act of "solidarity."

-Unlike many major automakers in Brazil, Ford has not announced substantial layoffs in response to the downturn.
+Ford representatives did not comment on the protest.
+(Reporting by Brad Haynes; Editing by Jeffrey Benkoe)